 • Skilled, open-ended and hinge questioning; asking the right questions at the right time.

-• Modelling to reveal the thought processes of an expert pupil to aid understanding and help develop metacognitive skills.
+• Modelling to reveal the thought processes of an expert child/young person to aid understanding and help develop metacognitive skills.

 • Dedicated teaching of metacognitive skills; helping children and young people to understand how they learn and to make decisions about learning.